-WHEREAS, WIOA Section 121(b)(2) prescribes how other entities that carry out programs other than those required under WIOA Section 121(b)(1)(B) may be one-stop partners for the local area of Arapahoe and Douglas counties as additional Partners and provide the services available under their programs through Arapahoe/Douglas Works! one-stop delivery system.
+WHEREAS, WIOA Section 121(b)(2) prescribes how other entities that carry out programs other than those required under WIOA Section 121(b)(1)(B) may be one-stop partners for the local area of Arapahoe and Douglas counties as additional Partners and provide the services available under their programs through the Arapahoe/Douglas Works!
+Workforce Center one-stop delivery system.

-WHEREAS, WIOA Section 121(b)(2)(A) provides that both required and additional partners are Partners for the local area.
-Therefore, all entities that participate in the local area of Arapahoe and Douglas counties service delivery system as Partners, whether required or additional, must be Parties to this MOU and must abide by the terms prescribed herein and by all applicable federal, state, and local rules, plans, and policies as applicable to the Partner and authorized under the Partner's relevant legislation and in keeping with federal guidelines.
+partners are Partners for the local area.
+Therefore, all entities that participate in the local area of Arapahoe and Douglas Counties service delivery system as Partners, whether required or additional, must be Parties to this MOU and must abide by the terms prescribed herein and by all applicable federal, state, and local rules, plans, and policies as applicable to the Partner and authorized under the Partner's relevant legislation and in keeping with federal guidelines.

-WHEREAS, WIOA Section 121(b)(1)(A)(iv) indicates that the requirements of each Partner's authorizing legislation continue to apply under the local area of Arapahoe and Douglas counties workforce system and that participation in the operation of Arapahoe/Douglas Works! one-stop delivery system is in addition to the requirements of WIOA and other requirements applicable to each Partner under each authorizing law.
+WHEREAS, WIOA Section 121(b)(1)(A)(iv) indicates that the requirements of each Partner's authorizing legislation continue to apply under the local area of Arapahoe and Douglas counties workforce system and that participation in the operation of the Arapahoe/Douglas Works!
+Workforce Center one-stop delivery system is in addition to the requirements of WIOA and other requirements applicable to each Partner under each authorizing law.